lexiconhq/lexicon/documentation/docs/app-store.md

 As a few final reminders, double-check that...

 - Your Discourse instance is online, reachable, and functioning correctly.
-- The built version of your app is configured to point at the correct Prose server.
+- The built version of your app is configured to point at the correct Discourse instance.
-- Your Prose server is online, reachable and healthy.
-- Your Prose server is deployed with the [recommended guidlines](dedicated#configure--deploy-prose) for production.
-  - In particular, ensure that its traffic is encrypted using an SSL certificate.

 Next, we'll guide you through the process of publishing your app for Android devices on the Google Play Store.